hsehestedt/WIM-Tools/README.md

 # WIM-Tools
 WIM (Windows Image Management) Tools is a set of tools to create, modify, and manage your Windows images

-NOTE: You can download everything needed for this project by simply grabbing the Wim_Tools.ZIP Current Version: 18.1.5.164
+NOTE: You can download everything needed for this project by simply grabbing the WIM_Tools.zip Current Version: 18.1.5.164
 Sep 8, 2021